Five ways to revise away from your desk

 If going for a run sounds daunting, start slowly at home.
 Try two sets of 15 star jumps, followed by two sets of 15 squats (without using weights).
 These are part of the NHS recommendations for cardio exercise which beginners can attempt indoors.
 Just make sure you have enough ceiling clearance before you start jumping!

-Invite your friends round
+Video call your friends

 Take your study outside